Nehal-Sallam/Nehal-Sallam/README.md

 **PhD in Genetics | Independent Researcher | Epigenetics & Bioinformatics**

-I am a molecular geneticist with a PhD in Genetics, specializing in **epigenetics**, **DNA methylation**, and **transcriptomics**.
+I am a molecular geneticist with a PhD in Genetics, specialising in **epigenetics**, **DNA methylation**, and **transcriptomics**.
 My research combines molecular biology and computational approaches to investigate epigenetic regulation, gene expression, and genome-wide DNA methylation through transcriptomic and bisulfite sequencing analyses.

 My research interests lie at the intersection of **epigenetics**, **DNA methylation**, **transcriptomics**, **genetics**, and **bioinformatics**, integrating molecular and computational approaches to transform complex biological data into meaningful scientific insights.